Petrikur/kukkari/README.md

 Notes: Users can create and view notes about anything related to the cabin.
 Additionally, they can also comment on notes to engage in discussions with other users.

-Gallery: Users can view a gallery of photos of the cabin, including both interior and exterior shots.
+Gallery: Users can view a gallery of photos of the cabin, including both interior and exterior shots and also upload new images which are stored in AWS S3.

-More coming...
+Own account page: Users can change password, see their reservations etc. And opt in for notifications if someone creates new reservation etc.

 ## Getting Started
 To get started with this project, follow these steps: